lucasr610/Soap_backup/README.md

 make test      # run the unit tests make run       # start the backend server
 ```
+Or run `./install_and_boot.sh` to install dependencies and start the pipeline.

 Copy `.env.example` to `.env` and adjust any paths or bucket names for your environment.